lenymo/glennmccomb-com/content/articles/how-to-build-custom-hugo-pagination.md

 ## What next?

-### A pagination partial

-To take this to the next level I highly recommend moving the page numbers section of your code in to a [Hugo partial](https://gohugo.io/templates/partials/) in <code>/layouts/partials/</code> and calling it something imaginative like <code>pagination.html</code>.
+To take this to the next level I recommend moving the page numbers section of your code in to a [Hugo partial](https://gohugo.io/templates/partials/) in <code>/layouts/partials/</code> and calling it something imaginative like <code>pagination.html</code>.

 This means your pagination code can be re-used in other places around your site such as a <code>/posts/</code> page, category page or taxonomy page.
 Hugo is smart enough to know which kind of posts to show on these pages.